nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 ### Step 8:

 Once everything is dry and all together, it's time to hang!
 I used two nails with wider heads to fit into the keyhole fasteners.

+If you're going to be putting heavy objects on this, I would suggest mounting it into studs or, at the very least, using anchors and screws to hold it up.

 ### Finished project